stevemerckel/power-change-alert/README.md

 * **Visual Studio Debugging or Command-line -** Look for a `logs` directory under the runtime's EXE location, usually in the `bin` directory
 * **Registered as a Windows Service -** `C:\ProgramData\Power Change Alerter\logs`

-## Running the Windows Service
+## Running the Service

 The host machine will need the following:

 * Windows 7 or higher (64-bit only)
-* .NET Framework version 4.8
+* .NET Framework version 4.8.1

 The service itself is setup to run with the following options: